Wyoming Highway Patrol

 They also collect fees from truckers that help repair the wear and tear they do cause highways.
 Wyoming's rural western lifestyle and massive expanse of land only serve to bolster the need for the Wyoming Highway Patrol to continue on the course it has set for itself.

-The earliest examples of license plate usage by the Wyoming Highway Patrol in the 1930's showed low-numbered Highway Department license plates affixed to the front and rear of WHP cars.
+The earliest examples of license plate usage by the Wyoming Highway Patrol in the 1930's showed 1 and two digit-numbered Highway Department license plates affixed to the front and rear of WHP cars.

 The plates appeared in the regular coloring and format as the passenger car plates used at that time, with the exception of the letter H as a prefix to the number.
 It was not until 1953 that the HP prefix for Highway Patrol was used.